yhwgth2022/-Development-of-LSTM-based-Models-for-Music-Generation-and-Evaluation/README.md

 Each generated sequence by the Composer is transformed into a tensor format suitable for the Critic model.
 The Critic model then evaluates each generated sequence, providing a score that reflects the quality of the sequence as perceived by the model.

+Calculated the average score of all generated sequences, which was 0.5142842.